(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Tight, thick and leather-like skin

-• Tightness in the area, perhaps with a tingling sensation as if your arm or leg “fell asleep”
+• Tightness in the area, perhaps with a tingling sensation as if the arm or leg “fell asleep”

 • Trouble sleeping